 While a state may have many statutes, court decisions, or court rules governing appointment of counsel for a particular subject area, a "Key Development" is a statute/decision/rule that prevails over the others (example: a state high court decision finding a categorical right to counsel in guardianships cases takes precedence over a statute saying appointment in guardianship cases is discretionary).

-Minn.
-Stat. § 144.7407, subd.
-2 provides that a petition may be filed by an emergency medical services person to require a source individual to provide a blood sample for testing for blood-borne pathogens.
-This petition must include a statement of that person's right to counsel in any such non-consensual proceeding.
+A person who is the subject of a petition to provide a blood sample for testing for blood-borne pathogens has a right to counsel in any non-consensual proceeding.
 Minn.
 Stat. § 144.7407, subd.
 2(e).

 If "yes", the established right to counsel or discretionary appointment of counsel is limited in some way, including any of: the only authority is a lower/intermediate court decision or a city council, not a high court or state legislature; there has been a subsequent case that has cast doubt; a statute is ambiguous; or the right or discretionary appointment is not for all types of individuals or proceedings within that category.